Policy TrackerNZMETHODOLOGY

 INFLATION MEASURES

 Four measures are available.
-The default is the RBNZ Core Inflation Average — the RBNZ's preferred summary of underlying inflation, averaging the sectoral factor model, factor model, trimmed mean (30%), weighted median, and CPI ex food and energy.
-Using the measure the RBNZ actually monitors is the most defensible baseline.
+The default is the RBNZ Core Inflation Average — the RBNZ's preferred summary of underlying inflation, averaging the sectoral factor model, trimmed mean (30%), weighted median, and CPI ex food and energy.
+Using the measure the RBNZ actually monitors is the most defensible baseline for Taylor Rule analysis.

 PARAMETER PLAYGROUND

 Override mode fixes r* or π* at a constant value across all periods, enabling counterfactual analysis.
 What would the Taylor Rule have prescribed throughout the 2000s under a neutral rate of 4%?
 How sensitive is the deviation series to the inflation target assumption?
-Overrides answer these questions directly.
+Overrides answer these directly.

 ANALYTICS PAGE